tychenjiajun/exif-ai/README.md

 - `-d, --dry-run`: Preview AI-generated content without writing to the image file.
 - `--exif-tool-write-args <args...>`: Additional ExifTool arguments for writing metadata.
 - `--provider-args <args...>`: Additional arguments for the AI provider.
-- `-w, --watch <path>`: Watch directory for new files to process.
 - `--avoid-overwrite`: Avoid overwriting if EXIF tags already exist in the file.
-- `--ext <extensions...>`: File extensions to watch.
-Only files with this extensions will be processed.
-- `--concurrency <number>`: The numbers of files to process concurrently in watch mode.
-- `--face-group-ids <group...>`: List of face group IDs to use for face recognition.
 - `--repeat`: The number of times to repeat the task if the AI-generated result is deemed unacceptable.
 This parameter helps ensure the quality of the output by allowing multiple attempts.
 Default value is 0.
 An AI-generated description is considered acceptable if it has more than 10 characters and is not in markdown format.
 AI-generated tags are considered acceptable if there are more than 1 tag and they are not in markdown format.
 Using this parameter will consume more tokens, which may incur additional costs.
 Use it at your own risk.

 Example usage: